Kinnu

 When it comes to worldbuilding, a Secondary World can be enhanced by adding a sense of local culture.
 In the Primary World, every place has its own traditions, fashions and architectural styles, and a Secondary World needs these too.

-A striking example is the island of Kekon, in Fonda Lee’s *Green Bone Saga*.
-This unique environment showcases a blend of Asian-inspired culture, with intricate descriptions of jade jewellery, noodle dishes, and other local customs.
+A striking example is the island of Kekon, in Fonda Lee's Green Bone Saga.
+This unique environment showcases a blend of Asian-inspired culture, with intricate descriptions of jade jewelry, noodle dishes, and other local customs.

 In the same world is the island of Espenia; it has an American-inspired culture, which contrasts sharply with the cultural details in Kekon.
 In real life, even neighboring villages have cultural quirks, and different regions in a Secondary World should have cultural differences too.